 There are many misconceptions about solar energy production.
 People often ask: “How many panels will it take to power my house?” or “How much energy will one panel produce in a year”?
 The answer to both questions is “It depends on a multitude of variable factors”.
 For example, a driveway in Minnesota is not going to generate as much energy as the same sized driveway in Arizona.

 Each of the SR full-size hexagonal panels covers an area of about 4.39 square feet.
-The SR2 panels were approximately 36 watt panels.
-The new SR3 panels are 44 watt panels.
-There are also half panels (24-watt) and quarter panels (12-watt).
+The SR2 panels were 36-watt panels.
+The SR3 panels were 44-watt panels.
+Our latest model, SR4, is a 48-watt panel.

 The amount of power produced depends entirely upon the amount of sunshine available, so in addition to the variable of location discussed above, other variables include: the degree of shading, season/time of the year, time of day, and other local microclimatatic factors.
 It’s normal for solar gain to increase in sunny seasons and conditions and decrease when less sunshine is available.
 Potential customers will want to understand what they can expect from their exact location in each season as well as the averaged amount per year.